If the word “budget” doesn’t make your heart skip a beat with joy, you’re not alone. Budgets are often overly complex and challenging to keep up with.

 - 30% on wants, such as entertainment, meals, cell phone data, and shopping

-- 20% on the personal finance goals we listed above, including savings accounts, emergency funds, retirement savings, and credit card payments.
+- 20% on the personal finance goals we listed above, including savings accounts, emergency funds, retirement savings, and credit card payments

-Step 5: Make adjustments
+Step 5: Make Adjustments

 Now, you run with the plan.
 Take your budget for a test drive for a month or two to see how it feels.
 Do you have less extra money left over each month than you realized?
 Are you spending more money on discretionary spending than you budgeted for?
 Could you put additional money into the places you’d planned for it to go?

-Step 6: Review your budget and goals regularly
+Step 6: Review Your Budget and Goals Regularly

 Your budget is not a static document or plan.
 It changes regularly with your life and your finances.
-Set aside time each month to review your budget, update any income, expenses, or debt changes, and continue to add to your personal finance goals as you check off the previous ones.
-Money management is not a one-and-done event, and how much money you make — and keep — will ultimately come down to how intentional you are about managing it.
+Set aside time each month or so to review your budget, update any income, expenses, or debt changes, and continue to add to your personal finance goals as you check off the previous ones.